Fragile magnetic order in metallic quasicrystals: Electronic states and magnetic couplings

-For $z=4$, the set of couplings is displayed in Fig. \ref{fig:RKKY} (d).
+For $z=4$, the set of couplings is displayed in Fig. ~\ref{fig:RKKY}(d).
 Here, we consider the $J_{1}$ coupling across the short diagonal of the rhombus, a coupling $J_{2}$ across the square diagonal, and the $J_{3}$ coupling across neighboring squares and rhombi.
 There are no large clusters of disconnected structures for this minimal choice of couplings.
+From now on, we set $J_{1}$ as our energy scale.

-We set the value of these exchange couplings as the average value of the corresponding RKKY interaction for the $N=47321$ approximant.
+We consider the value of these exchange couplings as the average value of the corresponding RKKY interaction for the $N=47321$ approximant.
 This approximant size is now amenable to KPM calculations because we focus on a restricted subset of couplings.
+In Fig. ~\ref{fig:pj}, we show the histogram of the minimal set of exchange couplings for $z=3$ and $n=2/s^2$. $P\left(J\right)$ is bounded and has a similar width for all neighbors, with its mean value capturing the correct energy scale of the problem.
+Therefore, the minimal model retains the chief ingredients to describe the order of local moments embedded in a metallic quasicrystal.
+In Appendix ~\ref{sec:further}, we show that the inclusion of extra couplings does not alter the conclusions presented in the main text.